Medication Search - Januvia

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Januvia medication?
+Who should NOT take Januvia?

 This medication should not be taken by anyone who is allergic to sitagliptin or to any of the ingredients of the medication.

-What side effects are possible with the Januvia medication?
+What side effects are possible with Januvia?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.